tw-haiven/haiven/README.md

 ## Quickest way to try it out

+*Disclaimer: As the majority of developers in Thoughtworks are using MacOS, all shell-related instructions are currently only build for and tested on MacOS.*

 Prerequisite:
 - Log into the GitHub Container Registry: `echo $CR_PAT | docker login ghcr.io -u USERNAME --password-stdin` ([documentation about how to get a token and authorize yourself here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic))